 Why is passwordless authentication important?

 According to Cybersecurity Ventures, the global cost of cybercrime is projected to escalate to $10.5 trillion by 2025, a significant rise from $3 trillion in 2015.
 These expenses include data damage, financial losses, diminished productivity, intellectual property breaches, embezzlement, fraud, business disruptions post-attack, forensic investigations, and the restoration of compromised systems.
+Additionally, the intangible cost of reputational damage should be considered.
+Given these alarming projections, enhancing your security measures, such as adopting passwordless authentication, becomes imperative.
+Passwordless authentication offers:

 - Enhanced security – Reduces unauthorized access and potential security incidents.